 Cheese is going to play an important role in casseroles too.
 But before we go there, there’s another dairy spin that I need to mention. . .

 8. Milk Cornbread?

-This one isn’t my choice, BUT, there are a lot of people out there who love it.
+This one isn’t my first choice, BUT, there are a lot of people out there who love it.
 This is a thing!
-Since I can’t say it’s my thing, I’m going to direct you to google.
+Since I can’t say it’s my thing, I’m going to direct you to Google.